-On October 6, 1993, the City's Board passed a resolution which adopted the Alternative Method of Tax Apportionment ("Teeter Plan").
+On October 6, 1993, the City's Board passed a resolution which adopted the Alternative Method of Tax Apportionment (" the Teeter Plan").
 This resolution changed the method by which the City apportions property taxes among itself and other taxing agencies.
 This apportionment method authorizes the Controller to allocate to the City's taxing agencies 100% of the secured property taxes billed but not yet collected.
 In return, as the delinquent property taxes and associated penalties and interest are collected, the City's General Fund retains such amounts.
-The former method only allowed allocation of secured property taxes actually collected (property taxes billed minus delinquent taxes).
+Prior to adoption of the Teeter Plan, the City could only allocate secured property taxes actually collected (property taxes billed minus delinquent taxes).
 Delinquent taxes, penalties and interest were allocated to the City and other taxing agencies only when they were collected.
 The City has funded payment of accrued and current delinquencies, together with the required reserve, from internal borrowing.
 The Tax Loss Reserve for the Teeter Plan was \$8.1 million as of June 30, 2001, \$9.1 million as of June 30, 2002, and will be approximately \$9.6 million as of June 30, 2003.